Recap – Fraud Fighters Forum Presents: Journey to Growth Event

 Trust & Safety leadership panel with Patreon, Udemy, and Nextdoor

-Jacqueline Hart (Head of Trust & Safety, Patreon), Erin Sink (Trust & Safety Advisor, Udemy), and Gregory Wilson (Trust & Safety Operations, Nextdoor) sat down with Kevin Lee (Trust & Safety Architect, Sift) to talk Trust & Safety, fraud trends, account takeover (ATO), and more.
+Jacqueline Hart (Head of Trust & Safety, Patreon), Erin Sink (Trust & Safety Advisor, Udemy), and Gregory Wilson (Trust & Safety Operations, Nextdoor) sat down with Kevin Lee (Trust & Safety Architect, Sift) to talk Trust & Safety, fraud detection trends, account takeover (ATO), and more.

 Fraud is an ever-evolving problem, with fraudsters constantly changing up their methods and forms of attack.
 The panel cited social engineering, synthetic IDs, and ATO as growing fraud trends to look out for, all of which they approach with a Digital Trust & Safety mindset.
 Eliminating customer insult without compromising security is at the core of this approach, but how do you achieve that?